iCliniq Logo

 Welcome to icliniq.com.

 As fever alone is a manifestation of COVID-19, especially now that it is rampant.
-Do you have history of exposure to COVID-19 confirmed case or symptomatic patients?
-Any travel history to areas with high COVID rates?
-Other differential diagnosis are:

-1. Dengue fever - We still see a lot of cases of dengue, we can only rule this out with a CBC (complete blood count) and platelet count with dengue NS1 ( non structural protein) and dengue IgG or IgM.
+1. Dengue fever - We still see a lot of cases of dengue.
+We can only rule this out with a CBC (complete blood count) and platelet count with dengue NS1 (non-structural protein) and dengue IgG or IgM.

 2. Urinary tract infection, we can rule this out through urinalysis.

 Without the diagnostic tests, we cannot rule out any of these diseases.
-However, treatment is still supportive like Paracetamol for fever and to increase oral fluid intake.
-And we need the diagnosis to lead us to the right management, antibiotics for UTI (urinary tract infection), or fluid and platelet monitoring for dengue.
+However, treatment is still supportive, like Paracetamol for fever and to increase oral fluid intake.

-1. Paracetamol 500 mg tablet 1 tablet every four hours for fever.
-2. Oral rehydration salt (ORS) four sachet in one liter of water as fluid replacement.
+2. Oral rehydration salt (ORS) is four sachets in one liter of water as a fluid replacement.

 Patient's Query